 The factsheets are a good introduction to how important handling is, and the impact it can have on the lives of animals, put in easy-to-digest facts and tips.
 They’re great for learning about animals that you might not have worked with before, or to get some new information about those that you do!

-They summarise some of the scientific research in this area, in a simple way, offering an evidence-based approach to working with, and handling animals.
+They also summarise some of the scientific research in this area, in a simple way, offering an evidence-based approach to working with, and handling animals.

-How would people use them?
+How would you use the factsheets?

 - As a learning aid or tool, when working with other professionals